-In Volume 1, the Authority has summarised the views of its consultants and has recommended that, in relation to distribution systems fixed operating costs be allocated to medium and high priority customers using current WAEs.
-Variable costs should be allocated to medium and high priority WAE on the basis of water use.
+In Volume 1, the Authority summarised the views of its consultants and recommended that, in relation to distribution systems fixed operating costs be allocated to medium and high priority customers using current WAEs.

 The Authority recommends that for distribution systems insurance premiums are also allocated on the basis of nominal WAEs.